Oppfields/GIGABYTE-Z590-AORUS-PRO-AX-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

 IO Ports

+Tip: make a note of the Network MAC address for SMBIOS ROM

 * Internal Graphics (Auto)
 * Above 4G Decoding (Disabled)
 	* 2020+ BIOS Notes: When enabling Above4G, Resizable BAR Support may become an available on some Z490 and newer motherboards.
 Please ensure that Booter -> Quirks -> ResizeAppleGpuBars is set to 0 if this is enabled.